Controlling Costs: Feature Selection on a Budget: Simulation studies

 As seen in Fig.~\ref{fig:ratio}, the ratio $\bar{\U}(\R_k, 1)^{-1}\wfdp(\R_k)$ for our cheap knockoff procedure is mostly below $1$, indicating that the bound in Theorem \ref{thm:spotting} holds.
 Moreover, when $\gamma$ is large, the weighted false discovery proportion for the cheap knockoff procedure is lower than \citet{katsevich2018towards} for most values of $k$.
 Table~\ref{tab:ratio} gives the estimated probability that the bound is violated, i.e., $\widehat{\Prob}(\sup_{k} \bar{\U}_k^{-1}(\R_k, 1) \wfdp(\R_k) > 1)$, for each method for $\gamma \in \{0, 0.25, 0.5, 0.75, 1\}$.

-We see that the cost-unconscious \citet{katsevich2018towards} procedure performs worse as $\gamma$ increases, that is, when irrelevant variables are more likely to be expensive.
+We see that the \citet{katsevich2018towards} procedure which is not cost-conscious performs worse as $\gamma$ increases, that is, when irrelevant variables are more likely to be expensive.
 Since the method ignores cost, it may erroneously select expensive irrelevant features, leading to poor weighted false discovery proportion.

-Next we study the tradeoff between prediction accuracy and the total cost of the selected set of variables.
-For each set of selected variables $\R_1, \ldots, \R_p$, we compute both the root mean squared prediction error of the least squares model fit to the variables in $\R_k$, and the total cost $\sum_{j \in \R_k} \omega_j$.
-We see from Fig.~\ref{fig:pred} that for a given budget, the cheap knockoff procedure attains smaller prediction error than the cost-unconscious procedure in \citet{katsevich2018towards}.
+While our proposal focuses on recovering the correct set of features with simultaneous $\wfdp$ control, we show empirically that the set of features selected by cheap knockoffs usually incurs low cost without compromising prediction accuracy.
+Specifically, for each set of selected variables $\R_1, \ldots, \R_p$, we compute both the root mean squared prediction error of the least squares model fit to the variables in $\R_k$, and the total cost $\sum_{j \in \R_k} \omega_j$.
+We see from Fig.~\ref{fig:pred} that for a given budget, the cheap knockoff procedure attains smaller prediction error than the procedure in \citet{katsevich2018towards}, which is not cost-conscious.
 In particular, the cheap knockoff procedure tends to select all five of the cheap relevant features before any expensive feature is let in the model, whereas \citet{katsevich2018towards} does not take feature cost into consideration.
 For $k \geq 10$, $\R_k$ for both methods includes essentially all the relevant features, thus giving similar performance.